GalaxyCong/StyleDubber/README.md

-- 👉 Sim-O & Sim-R by WavLM-TDNN --> To be continued
+- 👉 Sim-O & Sim-R by WavLM-TDNN

-- 👉 EMO-ACC -->  To be continued
+- 👉 EMO-ACC